 The secret of this beer’s mild smoked flavor is the century-old process of drying malt over an open fire made from beech wood logs.
 While other cities produce rauchbiers, it is Bamberg that is famous for them.
 Try the beer from Schlenkerla and Spezial in Bamberg.
 Their smoked beers are still made the traditional way and only sold within a 9 mile radius of the city.

 06 of 06

-Leipzig, the capital of Saxony in the East of Germany, is home to the Gose beer.
-This unusal beer is spiced up with coriander seeds and - unlike any other German beer - it is brewed with lightly salty water.
-Its tart and crispy taste makes it a refreshing summer beer, and Gose is often paired with seafood.
+Leipzig, the capital of Saxony in the East of Germany, is home to the distinctive Gose beer.
+This unusual beer is spiced with coriander seeds and - unlike any other German beer - it is brewed with lightly salty water and features a sourness.